terryc321/login-app/README.md

 - clone the repository
 - cd into directory `cd login-app`
-- missing .env file , ask nicely and i may lend you mine ?
+- missing .env file , ask nicely and i may lend you mine on slack?

 ```
 FIREBASE_API_KEY=